Equal Rites: Reception

 Dave Langford reviewed Equal Rites for White Dwarf #87, and called it "screwy and dotty" and concluded that the book was "Good fun."

+Wendy Graham reviewed Equal Rites for Adventurer magazine and stated that "This time the lates in the Discworld's 'n-ology' deals and debunks one of the classic cliches – why are witches women, warlocks and wizards men?
+Why can't a woman be a Wizard?
+Why shouldn't Eskarina be admitted to the Unseen University?"

 J. Michael Caparula reviewed Equal Rites in Space Gamer/Fantasy Gamer No. 85.
 Caparula commented that "While not a terribly original concept, it comes alive here amidst the fanciful farce and is treated with a sense of wonder.
 A think-while-you-laugh treat."